 Managing forex trading risk

-There’s no charge for using some of these risk management features.
-Using them every time you open a new position — and also on positions that are already open — lets you select the level of risk you’re comfortable with.
+There’s no charge for using risk management features like these.
+Using them when you open a new position — (or even after the fact, on positions that are already open) — can help you better manage the level of risk you’re comfortable with being exposed to.

 Using stop loss orders with forex trading